IBM/ios-infinite-scrolling-cloudant-app/README.md

 Finally, open the Xcode workspace: `{APP_Name}.xcworkspace`.

-No additional configuration is required for the iOS app.
-Your unique Cloudant credentials have been injected in during generation.
-The application will default to the first database and field it finds, so be sure to import valid data.
+### 3. Create a Cloudant service instance

+Use the [IBM Cloud Catalog](https://console.bluemix.net/catalog/) to [create a Cloudant service instance](https://console.bluemix.net/catalog/services/cloudant) on the Lite plan.

+When the service has been created, navigate to the **Service credentials** tab, and create a **New credential ⊕** with the default options.
+Click **View credentials**.
+Edit `iosinfinitescrollingcloudant/BMSCredentials.plist` in your Xcode project to configure your application with your Cloudant credentials.

-### 3. Load sample data
+### 4. Load sample data

 To help demonstrate the infinite scrolling capability, we need to load a dataset large enough to require scrolling into our NoSQL database.
 This repository contains a file called `countries.json` which contains 245 documents, each with the names of a country.
 From the root of the repository, run: